pyeventsourcing/eventsourcing/README.md

     domain_class = Example
 ```

-The final step is to write an application object.
-Application objects are
+The final step is to make yourself an application object.
+Application objects
-used to bind domain and infrastructure.
+are used to bind domain and infrastructure.
 This involves having a stored event
 repository that adapts the database system you want to use.

 The stored event repository is used by the event store.
 The event store is
-also used by the persistence subscriber to make domain events durable, and by
+also used by the persistence subscriber to store domain events, and by
-domain entity repositories to retrieve the events for a requested entity.
+domain entity repositories to retrieve the events of a requested entity.

 Add an application class, inheriting from 'EventSourcingApplication',
 that has an example event sourced repo.
 The super class constructs a